 This cost factor can play into an employer’s desire to settle a lawsuit.
 Early in a claim’s life the employer may be willing to pay a small settlement to avoid paying more attorney’s fees down the road to defend.
 This is especially true at early mediation stages.
 In many cases the employer’s early settlement considerations is avoiding likely attorney’s fees.
 Later in the process the employer’s settlement considerations are a blend of likely continued attorney’s fees plus likely verdict amounts.

-EEOC mediation settlement amounts in Dallas and Fort Worth, Texas
+EEOC mediation settlement amounts in Texas

 As a reference point, the EEOC publishes data on average settlement numbers during conciliation, which takes place after mediation.
 Conciliation occurs in those cases where the EEOC investigations a charge and finds discrimination likely occurred.
 After that finding it attempts to resolve the charge through a conciliation process which is a negotiation of the employee’s complaint plus requiring the employer to adopt anti-discrimination policies and procedures.
 Average conciliation settlements result in approximately $20,000 settlements.
 That is after an EEOC finding of discrimination, which is a stronger position against the employer than the employee’s complaint alone.

 Note that EEOC mediations are not necessarily the same as the employee might reach in a settlement in a private lawsuit or with the credible threat of litigation.